 3. Runs on any platform i.e. Platform independent.

 4. Supports all the languages.

 5. It supports SOA (Service Oriented Architecture) i.e. it is a loosely coupled and a distributed architecture.
-Hence each system is not completely and tightly dependent on other system.
+Hence each system is not completely and tightly dependent on another system.

-51. Explain the process configuration parameters – Max Jobs, Flow Limit & Activation Limit?_text]Answer:
+51. Explain the process configuration parameters – Max Jobs, Flow Limit & Activation Limit?

 Max Jobs :